ironiron/baza/README.md

 # baza
-simple wms program with polish gui
+Simple wms program with polish gui.
+Made in Qt